leonhfr/coffee-blockchain-backend/README.md

 The above script will:
 * Check that you have Docker and Node.js installed
 * Install backend dependencies (`npm install`)
+* Pull a redis image and start it
-* Pull a MySQL image, start it and populate it with mock data
+* Pull a MySQL image and start it
-* Pull a eosio/eos image, configure it, start it and populate it with mock data
+* Pull a eosio/eos image, configure it and start it
+* Start a private EOS blockchain and configure it
+* Deploy the `beancoin` smart contract
+* Populate the database and the blockchain with mock data
 * Start the backend API server (`npm start`)

 ### Troubleshooting